To create a plot using a continuous scale in ggplot2, you need to define a continuous variable as the aesthetic for the x or y-axis.

 How to fix error: discrete value supplied to continuous scale in R

-- Use the numeric vector.
+- Solution 1: Use the numeric vector.

 Solution 1: Use the numeric vector